 Hearing Aid Brands

 There are a plethora of hearing aid brands, but choosing the correct hearing aid for your lifestyle, hearing loss, and anatomy is a serious decision.
-The Doctors of Audiology at the LA Center for Hearing & Balance have the education and the experience to correctly determine which types of hearing aids will benefit our patients the most.
+The Doctors of Audiology at the LA Center for Hearing & Balance have the education and the experience to correctly determine which type of device will benefit our hearing aids Los Angeles patients the most.
 Here are just some of the hearing brands we work with:

 GN Resound - Resound is among the world’s largest hearing aid manufacturers.
 Since the company was founded in 1943, Resound has been known for great sound quality, design excellence, and meaningful solutions that help hearing-impaired people rediscover sounds.
 Proudly based in Denmark with a US corporate office in Minnesota, Resound developed the first made-for-iPhone hearing aid, and continues to excel in hearing aid connectivity and audibility.